How Quebec's bungled messaging is hampering the anti-virus effort | CBC News

 Arruda was being asked about why so many people seem so confused about the limits on gatherings.

-By Thursday, Dubé had refined his talking points.
-There won't be a Christmas if there's a Thanksgiving.
+By Thursday, Dubé had refined his talking points, asking people to avoid large Thanksgiving gatherings so they can get together and celebrate Christmas.

-On Friday, he said: "you asked us: is the message getting out?
-I think that by better explaining what's happening we can make a difference in the short term … it becomes a little unreal, we've been in this situation six months.
-And I think our role — and I've said we can improve every day — is to say 'we can see we're at the foot of that (second) wave'."
+Then on Friday, he said: "You asked us: Is the message getting out?
+I think that by better explaining what's happening we can make a difference in the short term....
+It becomes a little unreal, we've been in this situation six months.
+And I think our role — and I've said we can improve every day — is to say, 'We can see we're at the foot of that [second] wave.'"

 Comments